IntelliJ IDEA 2024.3 Help

-This tutorial explains how to quickly run a Java application.
-It also covers the setup required to run a Java application, such as creating a new project, configuring the JDK, and setting up run configurations with various options.
+This tutorial explains how to run a Java application, use run/debug configurations, save program output to a file, and add custom VM options.
+It also covers the setup required to run a Java application, such as creating a new project and configuring the JDK.

 Create a new project